mathiasbynens/jquery-oninput/README.md

 ## Notes

 * Works in all A-grade browsers, including IE6.
 In case `oninput` is not supported, `onkeydown` is used instead.
-* This plugin doesn’t work for live events.
+* This plugin doesn’t support event delegation.

 ## License